 Which Course Is For Me?

-If you’re unsure which Arabic course to enroll in, Study in Palestine provides a complimentary placement test.
+Study in Palestine provides a complimentary placement test if you’re unsure which Arabic course to enroll in.
 This test assesses your skills in four crucial areas of the Arabic language: speaking, reading, writing, and listening.

 We’re always available to provide guidance and answer any questions you may have about course levels or intensity.
-You can find our contact information at the bottom of this page, as well as links to our Facebook page and other social media platforms.
+Our contact information and links to our Facebook page and other social media platforms are at the bottom of this page.

 General Information Regarding Modern Standard Arabic Courses